joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 ### Rename an environment

+> - Renaming an environment by using the UI was [removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/68550) in GitLab 14.3.
 > - Renaming an environment by using the API was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/338897) in GitLab 15.9.
 > - Renaming an environment with the API [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/338897) in GitLab 16.0.